-Please visit the Office of Admissions website to learn more about international transcript evaluations, the English language proficiency requirement, the student visa process, and George Mason’s global recruitment schedule.
+Please visit the Office of Admissions website to learn more about international transcript evaluations, the English language proficiency requirement, and the student visa process.
 Application deadlines for international applicants are one month prior to published deadlines for domestic applicants.
+Plan ahead!
+Review deadlines and required materials for the program you are interested in.

 Immigration regulations limit the number of online courses international students in F-1 status can count towards their full-time enrollment.
 For more information, visit the website of the Office of International Programs and Services.

 We ask that students admitted during the spring semester please take into consideration the numerous U.S. state and federal holidays in December and January during which Mason and government offices will be closed.
 We ask for your patience as your I-20 documents and visa are processed and sent to you.
 Please see the academic calendar for the university holiday schedule.

 In order to gain admission to a CHHS undergraduate program, students must apply to the university.
+Learn more about applying to George Mason as an international undergraduate student on the university admissions webpage.
 If you have questions, contact Mason’s Office of Admissions directly at 703-993-2000.

 The application process for the Master of Science in Global Health, the Master of Public Health, the Certificate in Public Health, and the PhD in Public Health requires an application to be submitted via SOPHAS.
-Please visit the Department of Global and Community Health’s graduate admissions webpage for further details.
+For information on master’s level programs, please visit the Department of Global and Community Health’s graduate admissions webpage.
+For information the PhD program, please visit the PhD admissions webpage.

-In addition to the general application requirements international applicants must also provide:
+In addition to the general application requirements by program, international applicants must also provide:

 - World Education Services (WES) ICAP Course-by-Course evaluation of academic records from institutions outside the U.S. and English-speaking Canada